 Stage Lighting and Effects For Beginners

-In this article, we’re going to explain to you the basic principles you need for stage lightning of your band.
+In this article, I’m going to explain to you the basic principles you need for the stage lighting of your band.
 Online you can find many different guides, but those are usually meant for big theaters and not for gigs with few musicians playing.
+Also, I’m going to give you several possible solutions for stage lightning sets that are affordable and well-made.

 Types of lighting